People & Planet in Brazil

 3. By offsetting the shipping: we are donating part of our profit to plant trees in Amazon Forest, aiming to support the reforestation of this place, which plays a critical role in regulating the global climate.

 As Brazil is not around the corner, we have decided to offset these products' shipping.
 Being the world's largest rainforest ecosystem, we all know that Amazon is suffering more and more from deforestation every year as a consequence of logging, unsustainable agriculture, and forest fires.
 80% of deforested areas in the Amazon forest are occupied by livestock.
 There are two main ways to help with this situation: avoid buying/eating meat originated from these lands and plant trees.
 Planting trees in the Amazon Rainforest will help conserve its iconic wildlife species, providing sustainable livelihoods to local people, and stabilizing the climate.

 You can find Beewise's products made in Brazil here!

 Why are you selling Brazilian products?

-Since I’m Brazilian, I would love to share with you the wide variety of natural resources we have in Brazil through Beewise.
+I’m Brazilian, and I would love to share with you the wide variety of natural resources we have in Brazil through Beewise.
 Plus, I met a few people with excellent hand skills who would love to provide their products made with passion to people abroad.

 But Brazil is far from the Netherlands.
 Why buying products made so far away?